MarkusMaal/BlueScreenSimulatorPlus-Android/README.md

-# Blue Screen Simulator Plus for Android
+# Blue Screen Simulator Plus for Android (Canary Branch)
+The canary branch contains the latest and the least stable version of Blue Screen Simulator Plus for Android.
 The most authentic and customizable blue screen simulation experience for Android!

 ![screenshot](https://i.imgur.com/cdGqGie.png "Windows 11 blue screen simulation demo")